jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 `--directoryserver hostname:port` where `hostname` is the Genre Directory host name and `port` is its port number.

-To register with one of the Directories built into the Jamulus Client, replace `genreServer:port` with one of the following options:
+To register with one of the Directories built into the Jamulus Client, replace `hostname:port` with one of the following options:

 | Genre |   `hostname:port`  |
 |-----------|------------------|